renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 There are a lot of contenders in this space, and each one solves it a little differently.
-Right now the hot thing is [dbt](https://docs.getdbt.com/tutorial/setting-up), but before that we had airflow, dagster, prefect, argo, and a host of others that all were build to operate DAGs at scale on different platforms.
+Right now the hot thing is [dbt](https://docs.getdbt.com/tutorial/setting-up), but before that we had airflow, dagster, prefect, argo, and a host of others that all were built to operate DAGs at scale on different platforms.
 For large, mission-critical data pipelines these can provide a lot of value, but the truth is that as data scientists, most of us don't need something this heavy.
 Most projects I see really just need some way of defining the links between "scrapbook output".
-Maybe it's a jupyter notebook, or a python script, or some queries that have to happen in a particular order based on an updated warehouse feed.  dbt calls itself the "data build tool," and that's basically what we need: a way to compile project assets from the source code.
-Moreover, there are a host of other reasons you might not want to try building a whole new tooling ecosystem into your workflow.
+Maybe it's a jupyter notebook, or a python script, or some queries that have to happen in a particular order based on an updated warehouse feed.

+Moreover, there are a host of other reasons you might not want to try adding a large, new tooling ecosystem into your workflow.
 Maybe:

 * You can't get permission for a new install
 * You don't want to force another install on your end users or coworkers
 * You don't want more transitive dependencies entering the picture
-* You don't like someone trying to sell their cloud solution on top of the free tier offering
+* You don't like someone trying to sell their cloud solution on top of the free tier offering to you

 `make` was born from a history of compiling C programs on Unix machines in the 70's, but it's completely agnostic to language choice.
 It's job is to translate _targets_ and _prerequisites_ into a DAG, and incrementally build only the parts it needs to when any of the source files change.
-Given that, why would I choose make over one of the more modern alternatives?
+Given that, why would I choose Make over one of the more modern alternatives?

 * The commands are elegant - I find `make report.xlsx` completely intuitive
 * Parallel execution is built in and easy to turn on or off